Welcome to the Steam thread!

 Steam Thread Primer:

 Gaben/The Newell - Gabe Newell, Director of Valve Software.
 Called "Gaben" because in the commentary for older Source Engine games he would tell players to email him at "Gabe N. at valvesoftware.com" with user feedback.
+Used to be the subject of a lot of weight-related jokes, but those have sort of fallen out of fashion.

 Serve the Newell - To buy games on Steam, to give Gaben your money.
 From this comic edit.